-Kovalev delivered 23-goal, 30-assist seasons in 1996-97 and 1997-98, yet the Rangers had become disillusioned with him, perhaps believing that he had hit his ceiling and that stardom wasn’t in the cards.
-14 games into the following season, they gave up, trading the 1994 playoff hero to the Pittsburgh Penguins with Harry York for Petr Nedved, Chris Tamer and Sean Pronger.
+Kovalev delivered a 23-goal, 30-assist season in 1997-98, yet the Rangers had become disillusioned with him, perhaps believing that he had hit his ceiling and that stardom wasn’t in the cards.
+Fourteen games into the following season, they gave up, trading the 1994 playoff hero to the Pittsburgh Penguins with Harry York for Petr Nedved, Chris Tamer and Sean Pronger.

 Trade to Penguins Lifted Kovalev to New Heights

 The end of his first Rangers tenure and the change of scenery either suited Kovalev or woke him up – or both.
 He recorded 20 goals and 26 assists in 63 games for the Pens in 1998-99, then delivered five goals and seven assists in 10 playoff games that spring, further establishing a career-long trend of postseason success.
 Kovalev totaled 100 points in 123 playoff contests.

 He posted a career-best 66 points in 1999-00, but the Rangers Regret Tour really got into full swing over the following three seasons.
 Kovalev recorded 95, 76 and 77 points during that time, blossoming into the offensive force the Blueshirts believed he would.